 Aetna considers this surgical procedure to be dental-in-nature (DIN) oral surgery.
 Coverage may be available for DIN oral surgical procedures under either medical or dental plans.

 Methods of excising a frenum include frenulectomy (frenectomy, frenotomy) and frenuloplasty.
-According to the CDT 2011-2012 descriptors for frenuloplasty, it is "an excision of frenum with accompanying excision or repositioning of aberrant muscle and Z-plasty or other local flap closure."1 The frenulectomy procedure involves a simple excision or removal of a wedge section of the frenum.
+The frenulectomy procedure involves a simple excision or removal of a wedge section of the frenum.

 A common type of frenectomy is a lingual frenectomy.
 This procedure is performed on patients who have been diagnosed with ankyloglossia.
 In these individuals, the frenum attachment of the tongue is attached to the lower jaw in such a position that it prevents unrestricted movement of the tongue and typically affects speech.
 The procedure involves inferior repositioning of the attachment of the lingual frenum to enhance protrusive and lateral movement of the tongue and subsequent improvement of speech and deglutition.

 Frenulectomy (Frenectomy, Frenotomy) may be considered incidental to a soft tissue graft procedure.
 When a frenulectomy is done at the same time/same surgery as soft tissue grafting, the frenulectomy is considered inclusive to soft tissue grafting.
 When performed separately, it is considered a separate procedure.